custom-components/ble_monitor/faq.md

 ```

 In addition, the `btmon` utility can provide a lot of useful information.
-For example, using the command
+For example, using the command.

 ```shell
 btmon --write hcitrace.snoop | tee hcitrace.txt
 ```

 You can write to the hcitrace.snoop and hcitrace.txt files the moment the problem occurs and attach this files to your issue.

 ## FORUM